ShehryarHanif/uniBids/README.md

 - **Heroku**

 ### Database
-Here are the Data Management and Database technologies that allow us to host and manage our data.
+Here are the Data Management and Database technologies that allow us to host and manage the data.
 The database services we use are:
 - **MongoDB**
 - **Mongo Atlas**